jlam55555/hmmos/notes/mem.md

 for userspace, but [this complicates things](https://forum.osdev.org/viewtopic.php?p=312122&sid=a6ce91a6afd755945b629cd7678ab6e8#p312122).

+Note that the kernel also needs to be loaded at a fixed address in high memory.
+For simplicity I choose this to be a region of hardcoded size (starting at `KERNEL_LOAD_ADDR`) at the top of the virtual address space.
+This will eat away from the 1GB HHDM, but the kernel size should be much smaller than 1GB.

 ## General kernel memory usage
 Just to get a sense of what takes space in the kernel: